siwanetzu/threejs-top-down/roadmap.md

 - **[ ] Advanced AI:** Implement more complex AI behaviors like flanking, fleeing, or using special abilities.
 - **[ ] Boss Encounters:** Design and implement multi-phase boss fights with unique mechanics.
 - **[ ] Advanced Quests:** Introduce more complex, multi-stage quests.
+- **[ ] Item Upgrading:**
+    - Implement a system for upgrading or enchanting equipment (e.g., using crafting materials at an anvil).
+- **[ ] Player Housing:**
+    - A long-term goal to implement a personal, customizable space for the player.
 - **[ ] Game Menus:** Add a main menu, pause screen, and options menu (e.g., for sound and graphics).
 - **[ ] Audio:** Integrate sound effects for combat and UI, and add background music.
 - **[ ] Game Polish:** Focus on bug fixing, performance optimization, and overall user experience improvements.